PROJECT SAFE STATES:

 STILTS POLICY STATES:

-Employees shall always use a ladder, scaffold, material stack, or wall for support when getting on or off stilts.
+Employees shall always use a stable surface such as a scaffold or material stack when getting on or off stilts.
 When mounting stilts, the top leg strap first will be buckled first.
 When dismounting, the leg strap is unbuckled last.
-(Wheels on scaffold must be locked).
+(Wheels on scaffold must be locked.)

 Additional causes for stilts injuries include putting on/taking off stilts, loose of balance, hitting ones head on fixtures (door jamb, sprinkler) and bending over (picking up mud bucket, getting through a door).
 You have to remember to be very careful because you are also exposed of getting things in the eye while walking stilts like ceiling wires, electrical wire, and infection from stilt straps.
 Pushing materials with legs while wearing stilts is not allowed.

 The following should be done each time the work progresses into a new area, or at the beginning of the shift: